gordio/ToggleWords/README.md

 ## Keys

-You may redefine the key bindings in your sublime-keymap with commnad `toggle_word`
+You may redefine the key bindings in your sublime-keymap with command `toggle_word`.

 ## User defined arrays

 You can define lists of words, which will be cycled through in order.

-Example file `ToggleWord.sublime-settings`:
+Example file `ToggleWords.sublime-settings`:

 ```
 {